SutantoAdiNugroho/alami-assessment-ksp/README.md

 ## Deposit and Installment Rest API

-A simple rest api for Alami technical test assesment. \
+A project for Alami technical test assesment. \
 ERD design of this application can be found at [here.](https://drive.google.com/file/d/1rqgQQqWPPYn50BVTk2Ip4HFJtX5z1bBx/view?usp=sharing)

 ### Dokumentasi API :